zjunlp/SkillNet-Gym/README.md

 LLM agents increasingly solve complex tasks by using **skills**: reusable procedural assets that may contain instructions, workflow recipes, scripts, templates, examples, or references.
 However, real skill ecosystems are not fixed.
 New skills appear, old skills become stale, and useful capabilities often emerge only when multiple skills are retrieved and composed in the right order.

-**SkillNet-Gym** is a dynamic benchmark for evaluating this full skill lifecycle.
+**SkillNet-Gym** is a dynamic benchmark for evaluating compositional skill learning.
 Instead of freezing a manually curated snapshot, SkillNet-Gym starts from community skills and related web artifacts, organizes them into a continuously extensible **SkillNet**, and automatically synthesizes executable tasks that require agents to construct, retrieve, compose, and apply skills.

 <p align="center">
   <img src="imgs/intro.png" alt="" width="92%">